 Mr. McCarthy has designed and implemented residencies focused on a wide variety of standards in the literary arts, including working with early elementary and English Language Learners.

-In short, James McCarthy’s mission as a Teaching Artist is to support your curriculum with kinesthetic and creative activities that bring learning to life in the immediate moment and build retention, engagement and joy in the classroom and beyond.
+In short, James McCarthy’s mission as a Teaching Artist is to support your curriculum with kinesthetic and creative activities that bring learning to life in the immediate moment and build retention, engagement and joy in the classroom during the experience and beyond.

 Feedback from Teachers